 Each summer at heritage sites across Nottinghamshire you can catch live theatre performances and film screenings in the great outdoors.
 Rally your friends, grab a picnic blanket and some snacks, and enjoy an evening under the stars in stunning locations.
 From classic Shakespeare and fun-filled children's theatre, to blockbuster movies and singalong musicals, there is something for everyone to enjoy.
 Click here for more details.

 Like things a bit darker?
 The Mayhem Film Festival comes to Broadway Cinema each October, bringing an intense whirlwind of premieres, previews, special guests and midnight screenings with a horror twist.
-The festival's 18th edition is planned to run for four days from Thursday 13th - Sunday 16th October.
 More information and announcements will be coming soon.

-Nottingham Poetry Festival takes voer the city each May, with a diverse programme of activities, performances and events from the vibrant homegrown poetry community.
+Nottingham Poetry Festival takes over the city each summer, with a diverse programme of activities, performances and events from the vibrant homegrown poetry community.
 From word walks and performance masterclasses to urban haiku, writing workshops, open mics and poets against racism, there are many ways to experience the festival.

-The Nottingham Comedy Festival returns from 3rd - 11th November 2023.
-Proud to be back for its 15th year, it will feature a wide variety of comedy including stand up, improv, sketch and more.
+The Nottingham Comedy Festival takes over the city each November.
+No doubt back for its 17th year in 2025, it will feature a wide variety of comedy including stand up, improv, sketch and more.
 Local, national and international artists will appear at a range of venues across Nottingham.

 Cultural Festivals